 Zucchini or courgette is a summer squash, which can reach nearly a meter in length, but which is usually harvested at half that size or less.
 Zucchini is treated as a vegetable, cooked in savory dishes, even though it is a fruit.
-Zucchini, like all squash, are native to the Americas.
+Zucchini, like all squash, is native to the Americas.

-Here are the 7 health benefits of zucchini:
+Here are the 7 health benefits of zucchini.

 1. Zucchini is low in calories.

 Zucchini is very low in calories.
 One cup of zucchini has only 20 calories.
 This low-calorie nutritionally dense food is perfect for weight loss.

 2. Zucchini could help fight cancer.